-This constraint takes into account that insurance is actuarially fair so that the outlay for the account change k(x') - k equals $\alpha{x,x'}(k(x') - k)$.
-In contrast to a SIM model, capital is contingent on the agent-specific state.
-While we imagine the intermediaries to be fully committed to making the necessary payments, we assume that the commitment by the agent is limited and that they are free to switch intermediaries at any point and without any penalty for not making promised payments.
-Therefore, agents cannot spend based on such promises.
-This results in the constraint
+This constraint takes into account that insurance is actuarially fair so that the outlay for the account change k(x') - k equals $\alpha{x,x'}(k(x') - k)$ .
+In contrast to the SIM model, capital is state-contingent (on agent-specific productivity x).
+We assume that intermediaries are fully committed to making the state-contingent payments, but the commitment by the agents is limited in that they are free to switch intermediaries at any point and without penalty for not making promised payments.
+Therefore, agents cannot go short in their capital accounts, resulting in the constraints